-70+ Ancient Egyptian Tattoo Designs and Symbols – History on The Body
+70+ Ancient Egyptian Tattoo Designs & Meanings – History on Your Body (2017)

 There are different types of tattoos that you can opt for and one of them is the Egyptian tattoo.
 These tattoos are made with from different symbols and they take a different meaning altogether.
 Here is a look at the Egyptian tattoos, along with their meaning.

 These tattoos are among the original concepts of tattoos.
 The Egyptian symbols were designed out of vital images of the Egyptians.
 Many years ago, the tattoos were not used for fashion, like they are used currently.
 The original history of tattooing started and they had specific symbols drawn on their skin.

 The mummies that were preserved were studied and realized to have tattoos.

 The most common people that applied tattoos in the ancient Egypt were ladies, since the tattoos played a specific role.
 The designs of the ancient tattoos were similar to the traditional, North African and the Western Asian cultures.

 These tattoos had different meanings altogether.
 In the Ancient Egypt, the women wore the tattoos with varied reasons.
 Some were applied as a mark of whores or they helped to protect the woman from STDs.

 However, they were also worn as a sign of spiritual connection.
 It played the form of an amulet when the woman was having difficulty when delivering a baby.
 This tattoo was applied around the abdomen, on the breasts and on top of the thighs.